Benjamin Boorman House

 The Benjamin Boorman House is a historic 19th century residence located at 211 North Union Street in Mauston, Wisconsin.
 It was added to the National Register of Historic Places on May 4, 1976.

-Description and history
+History

 The house was built by English immigrant Benjamin Boorman for himself and his first wife Elizabeth Boorman.
-After her death in 1874, Benjamin Boorman remarried the following year on July 19, 1875, marrying Margaret A. Hall.
-Two children were born: George dying in infancy; and Rob Roy.
-Margaret was a sister of Benjamin's brother Clarence Boorman's wife.

 After Benjamin Boorman's death, the house was owned by Jeff T. Heath, Tom Powers, John Tremain, and Francis Gardner.

-Juneau County Historical Society museum
+Museum

 The Juneau County Historical Society was formed at the house in 1963.
 In 1987, the society purchased the house from Edward W. Pierce and transformed it into a historic house museum.